-The AirTrain system underwent a triennial audit in 2019 and the final report is scheduled to be presented to the Commission for approval in early 2022.
+The AirTrain system underwent a triennial audit in 2019 and the final report is scheduled to be presented to the Commission for approval in early 2023.

-During the COVID-19 pandemic, San Francisco International Airport maintained service and so AirTrain continued operating 24 hours a day, but at a reduced frequency schedule due to passenger reductions.
+During the COVID-19 pandemic, San Francisco International Airport maintained service and AirTrain continued operating 24 hours a day, but at a reduced frequency schedule due to passenger reductions during the pandemic; service is back to regular frequency in 2022.

-San Francisco International Airport AirTrain System Map
+Francisco International Airport AirTrain System Map